gbmhunter/blog/content/electronics/components/diodes/tvs-diodes/_index.md

 The forward-biased general purpose diode has a much smaller parasitic capacitance than the zener diode.
 Because the parasitic capacitances are in series (grey capacitors in diagram), the total capacitance of the component is greatly reduced!

+## Snapback Type TVS Diodes

+Snapback TVS diodes are a type of TVS diode in which the clamping voltage right after triggering is less than the trigger voltage (a form of foldback).
+This is to provider a harder "turn-on" characteristic and results in the voltage not creeping as far above the reverse standoff voltage than with a conventional TVS.
+Snapback can either be _shallow_ or _deep_, depending on the application.
+Shallow snapback can be achieved with a standard TVS diode connected in parallel with a BJT.
+Deep snapback can be achieved with a self-triggering thyristor circuit[^semtech-tvs-just-a-diode-part-2].

+{{% figure src="vishay-snapback-tvs-typical-vi-curve-vs-standard-tvs.png" width="900px" caption="Excerpt from Vishay document showing the V/I curve of a snapback TVS vs. a conventional TVS[^vishay-did-you-know-snapback]." %}}

+The [Vishay XLD5A24CA](https://www.vishay.com/docs/87199/xld5a24ca.pdf) is an example of a snapback TVS from Vishay's XClampR series.
+Is had a standoff voltage `\(V_{WM} = 24V\)` and a clamping voltage `\(V_C = 18{-}26V\)` at `\(I_{PPM}=120A\)` (`\(10/10,000us\)` waveform)[^vishay-xld5a24ca-ds].
+Note the clamping voltage is much closer to the standoff voltage than a conventional TVS!

 ## Special-Purpose TVS Diodes

 ### RS-485 TVS Diodes